ZZZZZZZZZED/leaf-GUI/README.md

 Because of the existing defects of streamlit, if there is a cell with the value NAN in a column, the whole column will disappear on the graph.
 Therefore, this project fills NAH with valid upward values to compensate for the missing data caused by different sampling intervals.
 This may lead to a bias between the final result and the actual power usage in practical applications.
 However, according to the statistics principle: the larger the sample, the smaller the error.
 We can conclude that when the user reduces the sampling frequency, the user also tolerates and accepts data error since users decide the value of the interval.
 So there is not much of a real problem with our approach that needs to be discussed.

 For better conducting the living chart, it is best not to simulate more than 3600 seconds, which is a simulated hour, because a large amount of data flow may cause the page to get stuck, but after waiting for a period of calculation time, the final result will be displayed correctly.
 Suppose you must simulate the power consumption in an extensive time background, such as 3600*24, to find out the difference between day and night.
-In that case, you can get the CSV file through [original LEAF](https://github.com/dos-group/leaf) and import the CSV file on the home page by the ‘import results’ button, and the development will be displayed correctly.
+In that case, you can get the CSV file through [original LEAF](https://github.com/dos-group/leaf) and import the CSV file on the home page by the ‘Import Results’ button, and the development will be displayed correctly.

 ## ❓ More information